MrBesterTester/pf-understand/docs/mojo-v1/06_n_d_to_1d_indexing_logic__strided_memory_access__.md

     // offset = (1 * 2) + (0 * 1) = 2 + 0 = 2
     print("Calculated offset for matrix[1,0]:", offset)

-    // Verify by looking at the raw data (if we could easily inspect InlineArray)
+    // Verify by looking at the raw data (if we could easily inspected InlineArray)
     // The flat data_storage would look like: [10, 11, 20, 21]
     // matrix.data.offset(2).load() would give us 20.
     // matrix[1,0] internally does this!